robgonzalezpita/SENA-c_sw/ref/README.md

 5. I get unresolved symbols when testing / running the kernel

+    If you are on a machine that uses modules to manage software, you probably need to load the modules for your compiler and/or NetCDF **(make sure to use the same modules to build, test, and run)**.
+For example:
+    ```bash
+    $ module load intel netcdf
+    ```

-    You probably need to add the paths of your compiler and/or NetCDF libraries to `LD_LIBRARY_PATH`.
+    If you are on a machine that does not use modules, you probably need to add the paths of your compiler and/or NetCDF libraries to `LD_LIBRARY_PATH`.
+For example:
+    ```bash
+    $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/netcdf-c/lib:/path/to/netcdf-fortran/lib
+    ```